Lumbar Disk Replacement

 to drive for some time after surgery.
 For a short time after surgery, you may need

 some help at home with things like bathing, dressing, cleaning, and shopping.
 You

 may want to arrange this ahead of time.

-Talk to your healthcare provider so you know exactly what you need to do before your
+Talk with your healthcare provider so you know exactly what you need to do before

 What happens during a lumbar disk replacement?

 You will have an IV line put into a vein in your hand or arm through which an anesthetic